TimChinye/SAD-Complaint-Management-System/task_1_design/adrs/009-use-federated-identity-and-sso.md

 ## Considered Options

 ### Option 1: Implement OpenID Connect (OIDC) and OAuth 2.0 Flows
 Adopt the industry-standard protocols for authentication and authorization.
-The Authentication Service will act as a client to the tenant's IdP (e.g., Microsoft).
+The Authentication Service will act as a client to the tenant's IdP (e.g; Microsoft).

 *   **Process**:
     1. A user from "NatWest" attempts to log in.